 Here are my top 3 recommendations:

-1. A fantastic lecture by Mary Beard on whiteness and the ancient world.
-Just click here.
+1. A fantastic lecture by Mary Beard on whiteness and the ancient world:

-2. This article by Sarah Bond that sadly attracted quite a lot of attention from white supremacists.
+2. This Forbes article by Sarah Bond that sadly attracted quite a lot of attention from white supremacists but succeeded in making the issue of white supremacism in Classics more visible.

 3. A very interesting article by Sarah Derbew in the Getty Museum's blog,